How to Become an Event Planner (Step-by-Step Guide for Beginners)

 - Tech know-how – Today’s planners use tools for ticketing, budgeting, or live-streaming.
 Start with free tools like Google Calendar or Trello before moving to advanced event software.

-How to become an event planner?
+How to become an event planner: Step-by-step

 1. Complete event planning professional courses ( 3-6 months)